Progesterone for Men

 Salivary hormone levels are often higher than serum (blood) levels when hormones are delivered topically (on the skin).

-This increase is proportionally even greater when progesterone is supplemented at 100 to 200 mg, a common topical dose used by many doctors, resulting in salivary progesterone levels rising to as high as 10,000 to 100,000 pg/ml (10-100 ng/ml).
-Under the same conditions, serum progesterone levels only increase about 4-fold, from about 0.5 to 2-3 ng/ml.
-The same disproportionate increase in salivary hormone levels is seen with topical delivery of all the other steroid hormones (eg. estradiol, testosterone, DHEA. etc.).
+This increase is proportionally even greater when progesterone is supplemented at 100 to 200mg, a common topical dose used by many doctors, resulting in salivary progesterone levels rising to as high as 10,000 to 100,000 pg/ml (10-100 ng/ml).
+Under the same conditions, serum progesterone levels only increase about 4 fold, from about 0.5 to 2-3 ng/ml.
+The same disproportionate increase in salivary hormone levels is seen with topical delivery of all the other steroid hormones (eg. oestradiol, testosterone, DHEA. etc.).

-Depending on the symptoms men should use approximately 1ml-3ml/day.
+Depending on the symptoms men should use approximately 1ml-3ml per day.